prathamkuril/Car-Evaluation-CNN/README.md

-# Car Evaluation Using Convolutional Neural Networks (CNN) using PyTorch and Skorch
+# Car Evaluation to predict safety of a car using Convolutional Neural Networks (CNN) with PyTorch and Skorch

 ## Project Overview